Using threatcl

 You can specify the output format with the

-, but you can also set it todot
+-formatflag.
+By default this is set topng, but you can also set it todotorsvg. -

 If the

-, you can output directly to STDOUT with the-stdout
+-format=dot, you can output directly to STDOUT with the-stdoutflag. -

-is the directory where files are written.
+-outdiris the directory where files are written.
 This folder will be created if it doesn’t exist.
-Either this, or-out
+Either this, or-outmust be set. -

-is the name of a single output file.
+-outis the name of a single output file.
 Only the first discovered DFD in all the parsed HCL files will be created.
-Either this or-outdir
+Either this or-outdirmust be set. -

 Terraform